Jesus Foretells Destruction of the Temple

 The Coming of the Son of Man

-29“Immediately after the tribulation of those days the sun will be darkened, and the moon will not give its light, and the stars will fall from heaven, and the powers of the heavens will be shaken.
-30Then will appear in heaven the sign of the Son of Man, and then all the tribes of the earth will mourn, and they will see the Son of Man coming on the clouds of heaven with power and great glory.
-31And he will send out his angels with a loud trumpet call, and they will gather his elect from the four winds, from one end of heaven to the other.
+24“But in those days, after that tribulation, the sun will be darkened, and the moon will not give its light, 25and the stars will be falling from heaven, and the powers in the heavens will be shaken.
+26And then they will see the Son of Man coming in clouds with great power and glory.
+27And then he will send out the angels and gather his elect from the four winds, from the ends of the earth to the ends of heaven.

 The Lesson of the Fig Tree

-32“From the fig tree learn its lesson: as soon as its branch becomes tender and puts out its leaves, you know that summer is near.
-33So also, when you see all these things, you know that he is near, at the very gates.
-34Truly, I say to you, this generation will not pass away until all these things take place.
-35Heaven and earth will pass away, but my words will not pass away.
+28“From the fig tree learn its lesson: as soon as its branch becomes tender and puts out its leaves, you know that summer is near.
+29So also, when you see these things taking place, you know that he is near, at the very gates.
+30Truly, I say to you, this generation will not pass away until all these things take place.
+31Heaven and earth will pass away, but my words will not pass away.

 Scripture taken from The Holy Bible, English Standard Version.
 Copyright ©2001 by Crossway Bibles, a publishing ministry of Good News Publishers.
 Used by permission.
 All rights reserved.
 Text provided by the Crossway Bibles Web Service.